Aleph-Alpha/pharia-kernel-sdk-py/docs/source/quick_start.md

 ## 5. Publishing

-We are ready to publish the skill to a registry.
+We are ready to publish the Skill to a registry.
 Make sure you understand which namespaces are configured in the Kernel instance you have access to and which registries they are linked with.
 For the `p-prod` instance, we have setup a [playground](https://gitlab.aleph-alpha.de/engineering/pharia-kernel-playground) to deploy to.
 Make sure to set the required environment variables: